alexbosworth/ln-service/README.md

 This method is not supported in LND 0.11.1 and below

+Specifying 0 for `min_confirmations` is not supported in LND 0.13.0 and below

     {
       [fee_tokens_per_vbyte]: <Chain Fee Tokens Per Virtual Byte Number>
       [inputs]: [{